MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 * Support for release to Apple Store and Testflight.
 You can create new stores that target release to the production Apple Store or beta TestFlight service.
 * Support for release to Windows Store.
 You can create new stores that target release to the production Windows Store.
 * Native Apps.
 You will be able to view and install apps via a dedicated native app experience.
-* Markdown release notes.
-You will be able to write release notes that include markdown styling.
+* Automatic iOS device provisioning.

 ## CodePush service

-* Dashboard support for Apache Cordova
+* Dashboard support for Apache Cordova.
-* Bundle signing

 ## Crashes service

-* Display of attachments sent from the Crashes SDK, in the portal
-* Missing Symbols experience to know which symbols need to be uploaded
+* Handled exceptions.

 ## Analytics service

-* macOS and tvOS SDK support
+* macOS and tvOS app support.
+* Closer integration with Distribution to surface download, crash and session counts within Distribution groups and releases.

 ## Push service

-* macOS SDK support
+* macOS app support.